 Installing the Lotus Notes Client

-- Click CONTINUE two more times and then click INSTALL.
-You will be required to supply a USER NAME and PASSWORD with administrative rights on your computer.
+Click CONTINUE two more times and then click INSTALL.
+You may be required to supply a USER NAME and PASSWORD with administrative rights on your computer.

-- Drag the Lotus Notes 8.5.2 hard drive icon to the Trash.
+Drag the IBM Notes 9.X hard drive icon to the Trash.

 Completing Configuration When You Run Lotus Notes for the First Time

-- Click the NOTES icon in the Dock or Applications Folder.
+Click the IBM NOTES icon in the Dock or Applications Folder.

 Additional Notes for Off-Campus Installations